 To assess spatial accuracy of the orthophotographs they are compared against control points identified from the LIDAR intensity images.
 The control points were collected\measured on surface features such as painted road-lines, and boulders in the stream beds.
 The accuracy of the final mosaic, expressed as root mean square error (RMSE), was calculated in relation to the LiDAR-derived control points.
 Figure 3 displays the co-registration between orthorectified photographs and LiDAR intensity images.

-Figure 2.
-RTK locations used for the Sandy River study area (506 RTK points collected) overlayed on LiDAR derived highest-hit surface
+Figure 2a.
+Basestation and RTK locations for the Lemhi River Basin study area (526 RTK points collected)